-All Solicitations must include the criteria to be used in evaluating Bids and how those criteria will be weighted.
-Solicitations for a Commodity of a specific make and model may have cost as the only evaluation criteria.
+All Solicitations for Competitive Procurements must include the criteria to be used in evaluating Bids and how those criteria will be weighted.
 Solicitations for Services should also include:

-- Description of program objectives and background;

-- Scope of Services to be provided; and

-- Detailed requirements and specifications.
+- Description of program objectives and background; - Scope of Services to be provided; and - Detailed requirements and specifications; and - Request for description of the Bidder's environmentally sustainable business practices or activities.